tozny/js-sdk/README.md

 ```

 _Blob_<br />
-Takes a file object and returns a blob with the supplied MIME Type.
+Takes a File object and returns a Blob with the supplied MIME Type.

 ```js
 const file = await client.getFile(fileId)